Land Stewardship in Kansas since 1856

 Every cow is different and yields can vary, but some general guides are :

 Spring Ordering.
 Beef must be reserved by April of the butcher year.
 Beef is available by the whole cow or half cow (also called a "side" of beef ).
 However, we may be able arrange 1/4 buyers together to create a "side" order.
+It should be said that a 1/4 of beef will not nessacarliy give you everything you want as you will be splitting cuttings with another customer, this option is best used when you know the other party.
 We will need your name, address, email, phone number and a commitment for a whole or side of beef.
 You can email jack at firstname.lastname@example.org or Deborah at email@example.com or call Deborah at 913.367.7005.
 We are happy to talk with you and answer any question you have.

 Freezer Space.
 Time to prepare a place for your beef.
 A good rule of thumb is 1 cubic foot of freezer space for every 35-40 pounds of cut and wrapped meat.
 If you choose meat with no bones, like hamburger, then this may require more space as the packages will be oddly shaped.
 Beef has a freezer life of about 1 year, after that the flavor starts to diminish